DatSwissGuy/pimcore-docker-skeleton/README.md

 `phpMyAdmin` => to make handling the database a bit easier without having to rely on tools like Sequel Pro, MySQL Workbench, etc.

 `MailCatcher` => for E-Mail handling during development.

+Change the ports as needed.
+I chose this setup to not interfere with other running containers.

 ```yml
 version: "3.7"